SamuelParkerTech/BC-Hackathon2-InfoQuiz-JavaScript/README.md

 Footer - Social links and team details featured at the bottom of the page.
 Visible on all pages.?

 ## Future Features
-Interactive/animations for the results answers - cards transition/flip around.
+Interactive/animations for the results answers - cards transition/flip around. \
+API Instead of manually created questions.
+We started with an API but we could not quite get it to work in the timeframe, so we made a decision to simplify to get a MVP out in the timeframe.

 ## Testing
 JavaScript testing - Correct Answer =/= correct/incorrect - does this work?\